With the COVID-19 pandemic and restrictions impacting everything, what most businesses are trying to do is keep going as best they can.

 Quality wins through

 COVID-19 is a maelstrom, creating cultural and economic turbulence that is going to be transformative in the same way the Global Financial Crisis was over a decade ago.
-That led businesses to reduce their cost bases by using technology more smartly and also by outsourcing, often to offshore destinations like the Philippines.
+That led businesses to reduce their cost bases by using technology more smartly and also by outsourcing, often to offshore call centre destinations like the Philippines.

 Today’s digital CX and automation technology is much more powerful, and also far more precise a tool, than what was available a decade ago.
 Customer relationships – more global, more immediate, more digital, more mobile, and more competitive – are also a lot more complex, which means the job of managing them and creating personalised value for customers is more difficult.
 Success doesn’t rely solely, or even mainly, on cost-cutting or boosting efficiency.
 That is still one part of the equation, but it has to be accompanied by a ceaseless quest to create value and improve margins.
 For large companies, this has to be done at scale.